 - (c) whether an executive officer of the reporting issuer reasonably believes that the disclosure of the provisions would be prejudicial to the interests of the reporting issuer; and - (d) whether the reporting issuer is unable to obtain a waiver of the confidentiality provision from the other party. - (7) Disclosure Seriously Prejudicial to Interests of Reporting Issuer Under subsection 12.2(3) of the Instrument, a reporting issuer may omit or redact certain provisions of a material contract that is required to be filed if an executive officer of the reporting issuer reasonably believes that disclosure of the omitted or redacted provision would be seriously prejudicial to the interests of the reporting issuer.
 One example of disclosure that may be seriously prejudicial to the interests of the reporting issuer is disclosure of information in violation of applicable Canadian privacy legislation.
 However, in situations where securities legislation requires disclosure of the particular type of information, applicable privacy legislation generally provides an exemption for the disclosure.
-Generally, disclosure of information that a reporting issuer or other party has already publicly disclosed is not seriously prejudicial to the interests of the reporting issuer.

-- (8) Terms Necessary for Understanding Impact on Business of Reporting Issuer A reporting issuer may not omit or redact a provision of a type described in paragraph 12.2(4)(a), (b), or (c) of the Instrument.
+Generally, disclosure of information that a reporting issuer or other party has already publicly disclosed is not seriously prejudicial to the interests of the reporting issuer or other party has already publicly disclosed is not seriously prejudicial to the interests of the reporting issuer. - (8) Terms Necessary for Understanding Impact on Business of Reporting Issuer A reporting issuer may not omit or redact a provision of a type described in paragraph 12.2(4)(a), (b), or (c) of the Instrument.
 Paragraph 12.2(4)(c) of the Instrument provides that a reporting issuer may not omit or redact "terms necessary for understanding the impact of the material contract on the business of the reporting issuer".
-Terms that may be necessary for understanding the impact of the material contract on the business of the material contract on the business of the reporting issuer include the following: - (a) the duration and nature of a patent, trademark, license, franchise, concession, or similar agreement; - (b) disclosure about related party transactions; and - (c) contingency, indemnification, anti-assignability, take-or-pay clauses, or change-of-control clauses. - (9) Summary of Omitted or Redacted Provisions Under subsection 12.2(5) of the Instrument, a reporting issuer must include a description of the type of information that has been omitted or redacted in the copy of the material contract filed by the reporting issuer.
+Terms that may be necessary for understanding the impact of the material contract on the business of the reporting issuer". - (a) the duration and nature of a patent, trademark, license, franchise, concession, or similar agreement; - (b) disclosure about related party transactions; and - (c) contingency, indemnification, anti-assignability, take-or-pay clauses, or change-of-control clauses. - (9) Summary of Omitted or Redacted Provisions Under subsection 12.2(5) of the Instrument, a reporting issuer must include a description of the type of information that has been omitted or redacted in the copy of the material contract filed by the reporting issuer.
 A brief one-sentence description immediately following the omitted or redacted information is generally sufficient.